 - Does the wireless device or computer that you are using find your wireless network?
-If not, check the WiFi LED on the front of the router.
-If it is off, you can press the WiFi On/Off button on the side of the router to turn the router wireless radios back on. - If you disabled the router's SSID broadcast, then your wireless network is hidden and does not show up in your wireless client's scanning list.
-(By default, SSID broadcast is enabled.) - Does your wireless device support the security that you are using for your wireless network (WPA or WPA2)? - If you want to view the wireless settings for the router, use an Ethernet cable to connect a computer to a LAN port on the router.
-Then log in to the router, and select Wireless see (Basic Wireless Settings on page 24).
+If not, check the WiFi LED on the router.
+If it is off, you can press the WiFi On/Off button on the router to turn the router wireless radios back on. - If you disabled the router's SSID broadcast, then your wireless network is hidden and does not display in your wireless client's scanning list.
+(By default, SSID broadcast is enabled.) - Does your wireless device support the security that you are using for your wireless network (WPA or WPA2)?

+• If you want to view the wireless settings for the router, use an Ethernet cable to connect a computer to a LAN port on the router.
+Then log in to the router, and select Wireless see (Basic Wireless Settings on page 22).